temperandforge/TF-Coding-Challenge/README.md

 ### Time Expectation
 This challenge should take approximately 4-6 hours to complete.

+### AI Usage
+Please do not use AI tools to generate code for this challenge.
+The goal is to assess your own coding skills and understanding of PHP, JS, HTML, and CSS.
+You will be asked to walk through your code and explain your approach during the review process.

 ### Running Local Development
 To run this project locally, ensure you have a PHP server set up.
 You can use tools like XAMPP, MAMP, or the built-in PHP server.
 An example using the built-in PHP server: